 On May 7, 2018 Alberta Health announced additional funding of $5 million dollars for the MHCB in Schools Initiative.
-This additional investment will allow for the development of up to 15 new programs, expanding the reach to more than 100,000 students across the province.The Call for Applications will open in September, view update for details.
+This additional investment will allow for the development of up to 15 new programs, expanding the reach to more than 100,000 students across the province.The Call for Applications will open in September, view pre-call announcement for details.

 The Mental Health Capacity Building (MHCB) in Schools Initiative works to promote positive mental health in children, youth, families and support individuals in the community who interact with children and youth.
 The MHCB initiative is based on research and best practice literature that demonstrates that mental and emotional wellbeing can be developed, nurtured and supported through promotion and prevention efforts.

 MHCB provides the staffing and support required to implement an integrated, school-based community mental health promotion and prevention program, and works with community partners to facilitate access to early intervention and treatment services for those who require it.
 The programs are locally planned, coordinated and implemented through collaboration with Alberta Health Services zone operations and existing partnerships, school jurisdictions, parents, community agencies and other regional service providers.